PhlipArima.com

 they are alive. and green. are we?

-your number? do you even have a phone? i dial and dial
+your number? do you even have a phone?
+I dial and dial and dial

 multiply. are they alive?